data-integrations/wrangler/docs/directives/set-column.md

 ## Usage Notes

-The `set-column` directive sets the column value to the result of the execution of an expression.
+The SET-COLUMN directive sets the column value to the result of the execution of an expression.

 Expressions are written in [Apache Commons JEXL](http://commons.apache.org/proper/commons-jexl/reference/syntax.html) notation.